olarewajuakeemope/bc-library-application/README.md

 20. An admin can delete a borrowed instance
 21. A user can borrow multiple books
 22. A user is guarded from using an already existing email
+23. A user is blocked from accessing unauthorized pages